monobilisim/monodb-backup/README.md

 - Backs up and encrypts all databases or a custom list of databases.
 - Supports local backups and cloud storage options like S3 or Minio.
 - Option to remove old local backups for efficient storage management.
-- Provides notifications through email or Mattermost for monitoring backups.
+- Provides notifications through email for monitoring backups.

 ---